openscm/openscm/docs/development.rst

           from `self._parameters` (see below).
           """

-  You should later use the start and stop time of the run using the :attr:`self._start_time <openscm.adapter.Adapter._start_time>` and :attr:`self._stop_time <openscm.adapter.Adapter._stop_time>` attributes.
+  The adapter should later use the start and stop time of the run as stored in the
+  :attr:`self._start_time <openscm.adapter.Adapter._start_time>` and
+  :attr:`self._stop_time <openscm.adapter.Adapter._stop_time>`
+  attributes.